-You will have brief medical assessment where a qualified endoscopy nurse will ask you some questions regarding our medical health to confirm that you are fit to undergo the investigation.
+You should expect to be in hospital for most of the day.
+You will have a brief medical assessment by a qualified endoscopy nurse will ask you some questions regarding your medical condition and any surgery or illnesses you have had to confirm that you are fit to undergo these investigations.